cchriskeach/Glaucoma-App/README.md

 #Open Source License

+## License 1:

 There are multiple open source pieces of code that have been used in this project, two of which are under different licenses then what this code is licensed under.
 The below MIT License applies to the following files.

-StaticMemory.swift
+1. StaticMemory.swift
-All files in the folder FHIRResourceAssistance except GlaucomaFHIRServer.swift
+2. All files in the folder FHIRResourceAssistance except GlaucomaFHIRServer.swift

 MIT License